Jamnagar: Transportation

+Civic utilities

+India’s first IGBC platinum-rated net-zero green waste-to-energy campus is located in Jamnagar, established by Abellon Clean energy and designed by INI Design Studio.
+Per year, the facility processes 220,000 tons of municipal solid waste into 7.5 MW clean energy.
+The facility’s design involves almost no human interface during the process and also has a see-through design inside the processing plant making it an educational hub for schools and visitors.
+The campus uses only 20% of its land for the facility and the other 80% is used for community activities and interactions.

 Media

 All India Radio airs at 100.1 MHz.
 Top FM airs at 91.9 MHz.
 Radio Mirchi airs at 95 MHz.

 Daily local and national newspapers are available in Jamnagar in multiple languages, including The Times of India, Economic Times, Indian Express, and Business Standard.
 Local newspapers published in Gujarati include Aajkaal, Bhoomi, Jamnagar Bhaskar, Khabar Gujarat, Lokwat, and Nobat.
 The Princely State is the local English language newspaper.

 Notable people

 The following individuals were born or have lived in Jamnagar: